nikogura/nikogura.com/NikOguraResumeShortForm.md

 * Hired as Director of Cloud Infrastructure and Security.

-* Migrated DeFi/ CeFi Crypto Trading POC from GCP/GKE to AWS/EKS and finally to AWS/Talos Linux (immutable kubernetes distribution).
+* Migrated DeFi/ CeFi Crypto Trading proof-of-concept from GCP/GKE to AWS/EKS and finally to AWS/Talos Linux (Immutable Kubernetes).

-* Architected a cloud-agnostic, planet-scale platform for wealth management across DeFi (Distributed Finance, i.e. Cryptocurrency Exchanges) and traditional CeFi (Centralized Financial Exchanges).
-The perfect balance of Fintech, Blockchain, and Security.
+* Architected a cloud-agnostic, secure, planet-scalable application platform across multiple cloud providers and on-prem installations.

 * Secured company IP during critical moment of turnover.